-The Masai Mara National Reserve and [~4500~] together from the wildlife sanctuary that is the Greater Mara Ecosystem.
-While the reserve is by no means the largest in Kenya, it is undoubtedly the most well-known since it sets the scene for the annual Great Migration of wildebeest and zebra thundering in from the Serengeti in neighbouring Tanzania.
+The Maasai Mara National Reserve and the Mara Conservancies together form the wildlife sanctuary that is the Greater Mara Ecosystem.
+While the reserve is by no means the largest in Kenya, it is undoubtedly the most well-known since it sets the scene for the annual Great Migration of wildebeest and zebra thundering across from the Serengeti in neighbouring Tanzania.

-The Maasai Mara reserve is home to an exceptional amount of wildlife, as well as a number of lodges eager to welcome guests and show them their unique backyard.
-The Mara Triangle, an area 510 square kilometres, is managed by the Mara Conservancy.
+The Maasai Mara National Reserve is home to an exceptional amount of wildlife, as well as numerous lodges eager to welcome guests and show them their unique backyard.
+The Mara Triangle, an area of around 510km2, is managed by the Mara Conservancy.
+There are a limited number of vehicles per sighting in the Triangle, and visitors here will also have the opportunity to see rhino.
 With only one lodge and one camp in the whole of the Mara Triangle, game drives are an oh-so-private affair.

 - Home to an abundance of wildlife and an array of lodges